gyalpodongo/crypto_trading/README.md

 # cryto_trading
-Basic Trading Algorithm for Crypto using Coinbase API
+Basic Trading Algorithm for Bitcoin using Coinbase API